BookingEasy/booking-easy-wp/readme.txt

 * ADDED : Shortcode management to display only one bookable item, please just use it so : [sagenda-wp bookableitem="my bookable item name"]

 == Changelog ==

+= 1.1.9 =
+* ADDED : Finnish translations
+* TESTED : Compatibility of the reservation plugin with WordPress 4.5.2

 = 1.1.8 =
 * Improved : overall translations updated.